Where Are the Best Places to Hike Across America?

-Almost everyone knows about the Appalachian Trail, Glacier National Park and the Pecos Wilderness, but for anyone who loves blue sky, great scenery and a good workout, there are dozens of other opportunities to hit the trail.
+Almost everyone knows about the Appalachian Trail, Glacier National Park, and the Pecos Wilderness, but for anyone who loves blue sky, great scenery and a good workout, there are dozens of other opportunities to hit the trail during any season.

 Adventurers have long touted the natural beauty of both Alaska and Hawaii, and that isn’t in dispute.
 But for residents of the Continental United States, there are closer-to-home options, some even located in big city locales, parks and other areas.
 Here are a handful of choices for vacations, with hiking trails that don’t require “expert” status: